arjun1238/invoke_llms/README.md

-# LLM Provider Comparison Guide
+# Invoke different LLM Providers Guide

 This project helps you learn how to invoke different Large Language Model (LLM) providers/models through a Jupyter notebook.